Whether you were injured by a car accident,

 - Your injuries have not affected your quality of life to the extent that you claim.

-If you were injured while on the job, you may have a limited time to seek treatment or else risk jeopardizing your claim.
+If you were injured while on the job, you may have a limited time to seek treatment or else risk jeopardizing your workers’ compensation claim, as well.
 When you call Farmer & Morris Law, PLLC, we can explain in further detail what this could mean to your individual situation.

 The involved insurance companies will likely contact you offering a fast settlement following your injuries.
-This approach is designed to keep you from pursuing litigation.
-Many times, insurance companies will purposefully offer you a settlement that does not cover the cost of your damages, hoping that you do not know the exact value of your losses.
+This approach is designed to keep you from getting legal representation, understanding what your case is worth, and pursuing litigation.
+Many times, insurance companies will purposefully offer you a settlement that does not cover the cost of your damages, hoping that you do not yet know the exact value of your losses.

 Acting Within North Carolina’s Statute of Limitations